 NOTE: On September 11, 2016, the Old Dairy Barn was struck by lightning and burned to the ground.
-In honor of the barn.

 The Old Dairy Barn (1891) was designed by Robert H. Robertson to stable brood mares for W. Seward Webb’s horse breeding operation.
 When the enterprise folded, the barn was converted to a dairy barn, until the growing herd was moved to a modern facility near Shelburne House in 1952.
 The barn continued to be used for agricultural storage.